kaiwolfram/kaiwolfram.github.io/content/opensource/_index.md

 +++
-title = "Open-source projects" description = "Free and open source projects I have contributed to." sort_by = "weight" paginate_by = 10
+title = "Open-source projects" description = "Open-source projects I have contributed to." sort_by = "weight" paginate_by = 10
 +++